azat-co/aws-intro/labs/05-pager-duty.md

 The Launch Configuration wizard is *very* similar to the Launch instance wizard.
 You will need to specify image(s), instance(s) type(s), volume(s), etc.

-On the first screen of the instance wizard, find in Marketplace and select the image which has free WordPress installation already built in.
+On the first screen of the instance wizard, find in Quick Start Amazon Linux.
 We recommend using *"Amazon Linux 64-bit, HVM, SSD, EBS"* because it's eligible for free tier on **t2.micro**.

 ![](../images/user-data-ec2-config.png)